chenx/Sixp/README.md

 # Sixp
 Six-Piece Chess

 This is a board game with simple rules that was played for fun when I was a child.
-Then I made it into a computer game in the summary of 2011.
+Then I made it into a computer game.

 It is written in HTML5/Javascript.
 It makes use of HTML canvas and local storage.